JosephRedman/InvManage/readme.md

 ## Copyright

 © Elec UK

+This software is provided for personal and non-commercial use only.
+You are welcome to modify, improve, and share your changes, as long as:

+   - Credit is given to the original author (Joseph Redman),

+   - You do not use the software or its derivatives for commercial purposes,

+   - You include this notice with any shared versions.

-This software is proprietary.
-Redistribution, commercial or non-commercial, is not allowed, except by Joseph Redman.
+All commercial rights are reserved by Joseph Redman.